 - Visible in direct sunlight

 The LED Array itself is made up of 5376, Cool White, 20mA rated, 0402 LEDs.
-The LED's cost $0.014 each, $75 in total.
+The LED's cost 1.4 Cents each, $75 in total.
 These LED's are "Cool white" because they contain the most spectrum of colors needed for being filtered down to light blue.
-Natively light-blue LED's are far too expensive to be used in this quantity.
+Naturally light-blue LED's would be far too expensive to be used in this quantity.
 The LED's are driven at 45mA by the MBI5051 but after 8-scan they only consume 6mA on average.
-These LED's are specifically vetted for their ability to survive 45mA continuously in case the array failed to scan for some reason.
+These LED's are specifically vetted against other LED models from china, and were chosen for their ability to survive 45mA continuously in case the array failed to keep scanning for some reason.
+Each LED array usualy has 4 to 10 dead LEDs once assembled, and needs to be hand repaired to replace them.

 There were interesting signal integrity issues in communicating with 42 array drivers.
-The capacitance of 42 clock inputs is in total about 420pF and with the ~10Mhz clock signal requires about 130mA.
+As mentioned above, The capacitance of 42 clock inputs is in total about 420pF and with the ~30Mhz clock signal requires about 150mA.
 Without realizing this, I tried to use a 74AC541 signal buffer which can only source 35mA.
 It quickly exploded.
 The solution was to use a more powerful signal buffer designed to drive large capacitance.
-A Mosfet Gate Driver is perfect for buffer the clock and data signals
+A MOSFET Gate Driver was a perfect solution since MOSFETs often have large gate capacitance too.
+On the left is the MOSFET driver bodged into place i order to test it out.